Sirrah91/Asteroid-spectra/v3.0/README.md

-These codes and data are provided under MIT licence (https://opensource.org/license/mit/).
+These codes and data are provided under the MIT licence (https://opensource.org/license/mit/).

 Copyright 2023 David Korda (University of Helsinki).